-Employees are entitled to annual leave of no less than 30 calendar days with gross salary.
-Employees are also entitled to their gross salary during legally prescribed public holidays.
+Employees are entitled to annual leave of no less than 30

+calendar days with gross salary.
+Employees are also entitled to their gross salary during legally prescribed official holidays.

-Working hours
+Working Hours

-Employees are not required to work for more than eight hours a day, and for a maximum of 40 hours per week.
+Daily normal working hours are capped at eight hours a day, and to a maximum of 40 working hours per week.
+An additional four hours per day may be worked as overtime and compensated at the applicable rate or time off in lieu depending on when the overtime is performed.
 Employees are entitled to a one hour break per day for resting and eating (which may be interspersed throughout the working day).
 The maximum working hours during the month of Ramadan are six hours per day, or 30 working hours per week, for Muslim workers.

-Rest periods
+Rest Periods

-Employees are entitled to paid weekly rest of not less than two consecutive days.
+Employees are entitled to paid weekly rest of not less than 2 consecutive days.

-Pension rights
+Pension Rights